-The Four Point Inspection is the verification of the home's four main systems (electrical, heating, plumbing and roof) submitted in a form to properly evaluate an application for insurance.
+The Four (4) Point Inspections are the verification of the home's four main systems (electrical, heating, plumbing and roof) submitted in a form to properly evaluate an application for insurance.

-4 Point Inspections must be completed and signed by a verifiable inspector.
+Four (4) Point Inspection must be completed and signed by a verifiable inspector.

-All Home Meters (AHM): Professional Engineers Inspectors performing 4-Point Inspection in South Florida.
+All Home Meters (AHM): Professional Engineers Inspectors performing Inspections in South Florida.

-Which properties need this 4-Point Inspection and Why?
+Which properties need this Four (4) Point Inspection and Why?

 - Real Estate properties/older homes (older than 30 years) are more vulnerable to loss if systems have not been updated.